takishim/mikeneko65-docs/BUILDGUIDE_en.md

 # Build Guide
-Instructions for assembling the Mikeneko65 kit are given below.
+Instructions for assembling Mikeneko65 kit are given below.

 ## Checking the contents of the kit
 The parts included in the kit are listed below.